About The House of Livia

 The House of Livia history

 Powerful and formidable, Livia was an important figure of Ancient Rome, a status she managed to maintain even after Augustus’s death.
 It even became treasonous to speak against Livia.
-Robert Graves memorably portrayed the figure of Livia in his I Claudius series.

-The House of Livia was excavated in the nineteenth century, and identified as belonging to Livia after the discovery of a lead pipe labelled “IVLIA AVGVSTA”.
+The House of Livia was excavated in the 19th century, and identified as belonging to Livia after the discovery of a lead pipe labelled “IVLIA AVGVSTA”.
 It is likely that Livia often shared the house with Octavian, and it may have been here that she gave birth to Tiberius, the future emperor.

 An 1863 excavation of the house of Livia in the Roman suburb of Prima Porta uncovered a series of four magnificent frescoes decorating the walls of an underground triclinium, or dining room.
 These illusionistic wall paintings are filled with images of exotic birds and a variety of flowers, plants, and trees.
 The flora and fauna were depicted in such great detail that scholars have been able to identify many of the species represented.
 Among the vegetation, for instance, are strawberry trees, oleander, Italian cypresses, date palms, and English oak.
 These images were surely intended to provide visual entertainment for guests and likely contributed a sense of comfort and openness to the subterranean space.
 However, it has also been suggested that this natural imagery functioned on a symbolic level as well.